If you’re looking for one of the simplest ways to compost, you’ve stumbled across the right method here!

 Anaerobic composting can create compost that is lower quality than aerobic composting.

-There’s little research, but one Indian study did report that trench composting produced compost with more nutrition than surface composting.
+There’s little research to compare trench composting to other forms of composting, but one Indian study did report that trench composting produced compost with more nutrition than surface composting.

 I haven’t been able to see what type of surface composting the researchers used.
 However, Khalida et al also argue that more nitrogen is retained in trench composting than in surface composting.